facelessuser/ScopeHunter/docs/src/markdown/usage.md

 ### Scope Info

-For modes like `show_panel`, `console_log`, and `show_popup` you can control the info displayed.
-You can keep it just to the scope, or you can extend it show other useful info.
+Control the info displayed.
+You can keep it to just the scope, or you can extend it show other useful info.

 ```js
     ///////////////////////////